 These plants need very high humidity.
-This doesn’t mean that they cannot grow and survive in lower humidity conditions but humidity above 70% is best.
+This doesn’t mean they cannot grow and survive in lower humidity, but humidity above 70% is best.

 Make sure you are providing sufficient air exchange.
 Air circulation is very important to an Anthurium warocqueanum.

-They are susceptible to damage on the leaves when the airflow is not sufficient.
+They are susceptible to damage on the leaves when the airflow is insufficient.

-If you are growing your Anthurium in a terrarium or greenhouse you need to make sure that you are making use of fans to allow for air circulation.
+If you are growing your Anthurium in a terrarium or greenhouse, you need to ensure that you are using fans to allow air circulation.

 Fertilize Anthurium warocqueanum weekly but weakly with liquid fertilizer at 1/4 the recommended strength throughout the year.

-Using a quarter of the proposed strength of eg. a liquid fertilizer is sufficient.
+A quarter of the proposed strength of e.g., a liquid fertilizer is sufficient.

-If you want to get to know more about nutrients and the NPK values on fertilizers you can read my complete guide about this topic.
+If you want to learn more about nutrients and the NPK values on fertilizers you can read my complete guide.

 Propagate Anthurium warocqueanum from new crowns that will emerge from the trunk (stem) of the plant.
 Propagation is done by division.

-The Anthurium warocqueanum grows leaves up to a length of 6.6 feet (2 meters).
+The Anthurium warocqueanum grows leaves up to a length of 6.6 feet (2 meters) within 2-3 years.

-The abaxial side of the leaves is velutinous and has clearly visible silvery veins that become more and more prominent the bigger the leaves grow.
+The abaxial side of the leaves is velutinous and has visible silvery veins that become increasingly prominent the bigger the leaves grow.

-Whar is really interesting is that new leaves are starting off very small and are then expanding.
+What is interesting is that new leaves are starting very small and are then expanding.

-With most Monstera and Philodendron you get a good idea of how big leaves are going to get upfront.
+Most Monstera and Philodendrons give you a good idea of how big leaves will get upfront.

 Not with the Anthurium warocqueanum.
-Its leave are starting really small and can get very big within days.
+Its leave starts small and can get very big within days.

-If the care is not ideal, these plants will always loose a leaf when forming a new one or will lose all of the leaves altogether.
+If the care is not ideal, these plants will always lose a leaf when forming a new one or lose all of the leaves altogether.

-So take the number of leaves on this plant as an indicator of plant happiness.
+So take the number of leaves on this plant to indicate plant happiness.

-0 means the condition is critical, 1 is barely surviving and anything above 2 leaves means you are doing a great job.
+0 means the condition is critical, one is barely surviving, and anything above two leaves means you are doing a great job.

-Anthurium warocqueanum are best potted into wooden orchid baskets.
+Anthurium warocqueanum is best potted into wooden orchid baskets.

 These are a great way to support their epiphytic growing habit.

-The roots can attach to the wood or even grow out of the basket.
-In nature, the roots are venturing down and to the sides quite a lot.
+The roots can attach to the wood or grow out of the basket.
+In nature, the roots are venturing down and to the sides quite often.

-A wooden basket is supporting this growing habit perfectly.
+A wooden basket supports this growing habit perfectly.

 Although a wooden orchid basket might be the best, I am growing mine in a clay pot.
-It has a drainage hole in the bottom and the clay itself is porous and allows for air exchange.
+It has a drainage hole in the bottom, and the clay is porous and allows for air exchange.